 In both market segments, efficient use of existing assets is critical to maximizing profitability.
 In the mature consumption markets, optimization of existing assets are critical to meet product mix changes, increase liquid yields on crude, increase crude oil feedstock flexibility, and reduce energy consumption/carbon footprint.
 In growth markets, the effective use of existing assets as a part of refinery expansions is critical to minimizing investment and operating costs, maximizing the return on investment for your project.

 Mature Market Strategies

 - Naphtha Hydrocracker Modification for Increased Diesel – Respond to increasing D/G product slate trends by modifying a two-stage naphtha hydrocracker with diesel selective Unicracking Catalysts and process modifications utilizing UOP’s Unicracking Process technology.

-- Distillate Hydrotreater Modifications for Cracked Stock Processing – Respond to increasing low-sulfur diesel demand, by modifying existing distillate hydrotreating capacity.
-Catalyst change outs, utilizing industry-leading Hydrotreating Catalysts offered through the UOP/Albemarle hydroprocessing alliance and process modifications utilizing UOP’s Distillate Unionfining technology will increase ability to process more difficult cracked stocks to a lower product sulfur level.
+- Distillate Hydrotreater Modifications for Cracked Stock Processing – Respond to increasing low-sulfur diesel demand by modifying existing distillate hydrotreating capacity.
+Catalyst change outs using industry-leading Hydrotreating Catalysts offered through the UOP/Albemarle hydroprocessing alliance, and process modifications using UOP’s Distillate Unionfining technology will increase the ability to process more difficult cracked stocks to a lower product sulfur level.

 - Hydrogen Optimization to Meet Increased Hydroprocessing Demand – Respond to increasing hydrogen consumption trends by both Reformer optimization, discussed above, but also through installation or revamps of UOP Membrane or Polybed PSA technology for separation/purification of reformer off-gas and hydrotreater tail-gas streams for high-purity hydrogen recovery and reuse, minimizing SMR hydrogen production.